-The Co-operative University of Kenya is a fully-fledged university with a Vice-Chancellor, three Deputy Vice-Chancellors, the University Secretary, a number of senior management staff, the University Council, the Management Board, the Academic Council, and various committees are responsible for the day-to-day running of university activities.
+The Co-operative University of Kenya is a fully-fledged public university with a University Council, a Vice-Chancellor, and three Deputy Vice-Chancellors.
+The University Management Board, the Senate, and various committees are responsible for the day-to-day running of university activities.

 FORMER CUK CHANCELLOR HON.
 JOSEPH NYAGAH

 His period at the Cooperative Ministry saw the sector raise its profile to a very high level.
 This enabled the Cooperative bank to sell its shares to the public through the Nairobi Stock Exchange.
 CIC and Coop Bank became top in their sector, KUSCO became stronger and opened a beautiful headquarter in Nairobi, ACOSCA was re-launched, Cooperative Alliance of Kenya, SASRA and diaspora Saccos were born, the Matatu Saccos got a new lease of life and youth Saccos were born.